mooahmad/prestaconcept.github.io/presta-cms-core/our-philosophy.md

 Before digging into PrestaCMSCore code, you should be comfortable with [Symfony2][1] and have a look at [SymfonyCMF][2] and [Sonata-project][3].

-As we decide to release it to the community as an open source project, we will pay attention to to your feedbacks.
+As we decide to release it to the community as an open source project, we will pay attention to your feedbacks.
 So feel free to use it, hack it, extend it... and help us make it better.

 Every contributions are welcome and appreciated.